CCTV and video bells

 There are legal requirements for capturing and storing personal data.
 You must meet these requirements when using CCTV and image capturing devices.

-If your system captures images of people outside the boundary of your private domestic property, then the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA18) will apply, and you will need to ensure your use of CCTV complies with these laws.
-If you fail to comply with your obligations under the data protection laws, you may be subject to enforcement action by the Information Commissioning Officer.
+You will need to ensure your use of CCTV complies with these laws.
+Failure to do so you may be subject to enforcement action by the Information Commissioning Officer.
 This could include a fine.
 You may also be subject to legal action by affected individuals, who could pursue court claims for compensation.

 Further information on what you need to consider before requesting permission can be found on the ICO’s website.